adrien-legros/rhods-mnist/docs/lab-instructions.md

 For more information conerning the serverless function check out the openshift-serverless/functions/app-src directory.
 The file *preprocessing.py* contains the 2 most important functions:
 - process_data: convert the png format to a well shaped tensor
 - process_payload: take the template expected by modelmesh serving and add the processed data

-Before deploying the serverless function, modify ./openshift-serverless/manifests/kustomization.yaml.
-Change the modelmesh inference endpoint with the url displayed in the RHODS dashboard.
-Confirm that the 2 other variables are correctly set.

 Now deploy the serverless function:
 ```shell